 If you look at the Statement of Activities, you will see the first column lists the major services provided by the Village.
 The next column identifies the costs of providing these services.
-The major program disbursements for governmental activities are for capital improvements, which account for 45.2 percent of all governmental disbursements.
-Debt service, security of persons and property, and general government also represent significant costs, 18.5 percent, 14.1 percent and 11.9 percent, respectively.
+The major program disbursements for governmental activities are for capital improvements, which account for 52.9 percent of all governmental disbursements.
+Security of persons and property, debt service, and general government also represent significant costs, 13.9 percent, 10.5 percent and 9.1 percent, respectively.
 The next three columns of the Statement entitled Program Receipts identify amounts paid by people who are directly charged for the service and grants received by the Village that must be used to provide a specific service.
 The net Receipt (Disbursement) column compares the program receipts to the cost of the service.
 This "net cost" amount represents the cost of the service, which ends up being paid from money provided by local taxpayers.
 These net costs are paid from the general receipts, which are presented at the bottom of the Statement of Activities.
 A comparison between the total cost of services and the net cost is presented in Table 3.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2007 UNAUDITED (Continued)
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2008 UNAUDITED (Continued)